-Traveling through time and combining history, story telling and architecture, this 105 minute tour of lower downtown is suited to those wanting to explore Santa Barbara’s original town center – Old Town – the 400 to 600 blocks of State Street, understand those events that ushered in the Spanish-Colonial style of architecture, take in the unusual Brinkerhoff Victorian District of the late 1800’s, and, finally, gaze in wonder at three of architect Jeff Shelton’s 21st century buildings that are now ranked among Santa Barbara’s most frequented architectural attractions.
-After the tour, you might enjoy lunch at one of the many eateries in Old Town or continue exploring on your own, taking in the nearby El Paseo, Courthouse, and Paseo Nuevo shopping mall.
+The Old Town tour combines local history with architecture.
+This 105 minute public tour* of lower downtown is suited to those wanting to explore Santa Barbara’s original town center – Old Town – the 400 to 600 blocks of State Street, understand those events that ushered in the Spanish-Colonial style of architecture, take in the unusual Brinkerhoff Victorian District of the late 1800’s, and, finally, gaze in wonder at three of local architect Jeff Shelton’s 21st century buildings that are now ranked among Santa Barbara’s most frequented architectural attractions.
+After the tour, continue exploring on your own taking in the nearby El Paseo, Courthouse, and Paseo Nuevo shopping mall.
+(Note: there is no seating on this tour.)
+An optional wine tasting voucher – good for a 5 taste flight at Santa Barbara Winery, Santa Barbara’s oldest winery, can be purchased for a substantially discounted price.
+Cash or Venmo accepted.

 What You Will Learn: